-Involved in entrepreneurship activity during her time at Lancaster, Kerstin has gone on to found two companies, Vagaema (Wagamama) Apparel and, more recently, Karu.
+Involved in entrepreneurship activity during her time at Lancaster, Kerstin has gone on to found several companies, Vagaema (Wagamama) Apparel, Karu and Blast Innovations.

 There were a variety of reasons influencing my decision to pursue my undergraduate studies at Lancaster University.
 As I was determined to study Marketing, I was seeking a university that held a high reputation within the field and I stumbled upon Lancaster University Management School.
 I was also tempted by the fact that the University, in general, was and still is, ranked as one of the best in the UK.

 The opportunity to live on a university campus that stands separate from the city, and that combines all the aspects of the student life together, seemed very tempting.
 Furthermore, the positive word of mouth from a friend of mine, who was already studying at LUMS back then, also had a major impact on my decision to choose LUMS as my first choice for higher education.

 Project work and working as a group certainly taught me a lot during my three years at Lancaster University.
 Project work allowed me to apply theory into practice, which was a unique and exciting experience.